You-Gao/Blog/_life/2024-07-25-life-and-relax.md

 I think sometimes though, it is about just getting to the next day.
 BUT be intentional when you can.

 There's no need to subscribe yourself to an -ism (although Zizek disagrees), but there is historic function.

+I support radical responsibility, critical thinking, and civic duty.
+(Reminder to not write at midnight)